jflater/Ederson-hpc/README.md

 if __name__ == '__main__':
     main()
 ```
-# At this point we still need some test files to fully analyze this pipeline.
-# Need: comparison genomes, refsoil, body
-# Create: test file that is a copy of each of the above, but contains one primer.
-# This will serve as a false positive.

 ##  Run subset fasta.py on all files in "full genomes" and "master genomes"
 ```
 for file in compare_genomes/*.fa; do python subset_fasta.py $file >> Ederson-hpc/test/test_compare_genomes.fa; done